Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Radiation volume and dose depend on the patient, tumor, and surgical variables noted above, as well as the following:

 Radiation doses are typically 45 Gy to 50 Gy preoperatively, with consideration for postoperative boost of 10 Gy to 20 Gy if resection margins are microscopically or grossly positive, or planned brachytherapy if the resection is predicted to be subtotal.
 In addition, even in the preoperative setting, an additional boost of radiation at a dose of 60 Gy can be considered for areas of the tumor predicted to be at risk of residual microscopic disease (e.g., areas of tumor adjacent to critical normal tissues) that cannot be resected with adequate margins.
 This can be accomplished with a simultaneously integrated boost dose (i.e., higher dose area within the larger lower dose volume) or administered with a small field of radiation after the initial volume is treated with a dose of 45 Gy to 50 Gy.
-It also must be acknowledged that data documenting the efficacy of a postoperative boost to areas with microscopically positive margins are lacking.[
+However, data documenting the efficacy of a postoperative boost to areas with microscopically positive margins are lacking.[

 Radiation margins are typically 2 cm to 4 cm longitudinally and encompass fascial planes axially.[